Harpoon (video game): Gameplay

+Harpoon is a naval simulator that uses data regarding real military equipment and weaponry, based on a miniatures wargame.
+The game does not use preset battle algorithms to control the outcome of combat, and does not control play balance between sides.
+The game comes with a user's guide with an appendix of information on the politics between superpowers and modern maritime warfare strategies, a Harpoon Tactical Guide by Larry Bond, and a booklet by author Tom Clancy about Russian destroyers.
+Clancy used the simulation to test the naval battles for Red Storm Rising, which he co-authored with Bond.

 Development history

 In the late 1970s, a manual wargame called SEATAG was introduced by the United States Navy for exploring tactical options.
 It was available in both classified and unclassified versions.
 SEATAG was developed into a true tactical training game called NAVTAG that ran on three networked microcomputers for the Red Side, Blue Side, and Game Control.

 Former naval officer and future author Larry Bond's exposure to this system in 1980 while on active duty led to the eventual development of Harpoon.

 The original game was expanded with additional releases including Harpoon BattleSet 2: North Atlantic Convoys (1989), Harpoon Battleset 3: The MED Conflict (1991), Harpoon BattleSet 4: Indian Ocean / Persian Gulf (1991), and Harpoon Designers' Series: BattleSet Enhancer (1992).

 A remake was released in 1994 titled Harpoon Classic.
 Another remake based on Harpoon Classic was released in 1997 titled Harpoon Classic '97.